 If you are sending as an email attachment you need to make sure that the ZIP file does not exceed the size limits of your email system.
 Different email systems impose different limits but 20MB is common.
 This may mean that in order to send as email attachments you have to unZIP a large ZIP file which exceeds the limit, distribute the documents amongst a number of folders, and then ZIP the contents of each folder separately to produce ZIP files each of which is below the limit.
 Then you would attach each ZIP file to a separate email.

 If you send the ZIP file as an email attachment then a copy of the email with attachment will automatically be saved in your email system as a record of what you sent but if you send by download link there may be no automatic record of what was sent.
-It is a good idea, therefore, if sending by download link, to send a list of the documents as an email attachment - see below on how to produce a list.
+It is a good idea, therefore, if sending by download link, to send a list of the documents as an email attachment.

 If you are sending to the other side in litigation there may be restrictions on what method you can use if it is to count as "valid service".
 If you are sending to the tribunal office then you may find that there is an upload facility which the tribunal requires to be used (rather than emailing a download link).